Student Services supports the social and emotional welfare of students.

 Chaplain (Lauren) provides Pastoral Care and supports the social and emotional wellbeing of students and particularly places great emphasis on the importance of building positive self esteem, self worth and resiliency among the students she works with.
 Lauren is available to support students and families at the college Tuesday to Friday.

-Psychologist (Miss Claire Morrison) works in partnership with you and your child’s teachers, to help across four key areas: behaviour, mental health and wellbeing, learning and engagement.
+Psychologist (Mr Scott Pierce) works in partnership with you and your child’s teachers, to help across four key areas: behaviour, mental health and wellbeing, learning and engagement.
 Claire is available on Monday’s and Fridays.

 Community Health Nurse This is a free and confidential service that promotes healthy development and wellbeing for issues such as: